Noah Weißhaupt: Club career

 Born in Rostock, Weißhaupt played for SV Kappel and SV Ebnet before joining SC Freiburg's academy in 2012.
 He was promoted to SC Freiburg II for the 2020–21 season and scored five goals and assisted a further 11 in 33 matches.
 In summer 2021, he extended his contract with the club and was promoted to the first team.
 He made his first-team debut on 12 September 2021 as an 87th minute substitute for Lukas Kübler in a 1–1 Bundesliga draw with 1.
 FC Köln, and was involved in Freiburg's 89th minute equaliser when Köln defender Rafael Czichos turned Weißhaupt's cross into his own goal.

+On 2 January 2025, FC St. Pauli announced that Weißhaupt would be moving to the Hamburg district club on loan.
+On 1 September 2025, he again moved on loan, this time joining Ekstraklasa club Legia Warsaw with an option to make the move permanent.

 International career

-Weißhaupt has represented Germany at under-18 and under-20 international levels.
+Weißhaupt has represented Germany at under-18, under-20 and under-21 international levels.

 Personal life

 He is the son of former footballer Marco Weißhaupt.